-This course covers basic concepts of calculus and linear algebra particularly in power series expansion of functions, techniques to solve undefined forms, angle between the polar curves, solving system of equations and to find the inverse of matrix.
+This course covers basic concepts of calculus and linear algebra particularly in power series expansion of functions, techniques with big data analytics.

 - 1. Explain the scalar product and vector product of two or more vectors - 2.
 Illustrate how to find angle between polar curves with a suitable example. - 3.
-Demonstrate the use of Radius of curvature of the curves that can be best suited for machine learning techniques with big data analytics.
+Demonstrate the use of Radius of curvature of the curves that can be best suited formachine learning